-Each year, the NEF Criteria and Eligibility Committee conducts an established screening and selection protocol then submits the names of those scholars recommended for scholarships to the NEF Board of Directors.
-The following list represents the current scholarships and funds.
+Each year the nurse members of the NEF Board of Directors review the eligible scholarship applications and follow a graded objective evaluation process to determine their evaluations.
+Once the evaluation grades are complete, the NEF Criteria and Eligibility Committee follows an established screening and scholarship selection protocol and submits the names of those scholars recommended for scholarships to the NEF Board of Directors for approval.
+The following list represents the current NEF Scholarships and Funds.

 AJN/Thelma Schorr Scholarship